Murrey Math Lines: EUR/USD, AUD/USD

 EURUSD, “Euro vs US Dollar”

-The EUR/USD pair broke the 8/8 level and fixed below it.
-Consequently, in the nearest future the market may test the daily Super Trend and the 6/8 level.
-If the price breaks these levels, it may continue moving downwards to reach the 4/8 one.
+The EUR/USD pair is attempting to break the daily Super Trend.
+If later the price fixes below the 6/8 level, it may start a new descending correction with the closest target at the 5/8 one.

 At the H1 chart, Super Trend formed “bearish cross”.
-If the pair stays below the 3/8 level, the market will continue falling towards the 0/8 level.
-After reaching the latter level, the price may start a new correction.
+The pair is trying to stay below the 1/8 level.
+If bears succeed, the price will continue falling towards the -2/8 level.
+In case this level is broken, the lines at the chart will be redrawn.

 AUDUSD, “Australian Dollar vs US Dollar”

-The AUD/USD pair rebounded from the 7/8 level twice, which means that it may start a new descending correction.
-As a result, in the nearest future the market may fall towards the daily Super Trend and the 6/8 level.
-The future scenario depends on how the price will move after reaching the above-mentioned levels.
+The AUD/USD pair rebounded from the 7/8 level twice, started a new correction, and fixed below the H4 Super Trend.
+As a result, in the nearest future the market may test the daily Super Trend and the 6/8 level.

-As we can see at the H1 chart, the 4/8 level provided resistance.
-If later the price is able to fix below Super Trends, the pair may continue falling towards the 0/8 level.
-After reaching this level, the market may start a new local correction.
+As we can see at the H1 chart, Super Trends formed “bearish cross”.
+Taking into account that the price is already moving below the 3/8 level, the pair may continue falling towards the 0/8 one during the day.
+If later the market rebounds from the latter level, it may resume moving upwards.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.